elvindesouza/hardening/README.md

 ### For client systems-

+#### Android

-**Android**-Not typically the target of web-based attacks, so less security is acceptable.
+Not typically the target of web-based attacks, so less security is acceptable.
 However, use native android "permissions" to make each app abide by the [least privilege principle](https://www.cisa.gov/uscert/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights.) ...also talked about [here](#least-privilege).

 You can also use native android functionality to deny installation of apk from storefronts/marktplaces not in a whitelist.